Transfer tax on corporate stock

 Pay the tax

-Pay the tax within 2 months from the date when you signed the deed of sale or other agreement.
+Pay the tax in 2 months from the date when you signed the contract.